netdata/netdata/docs/guides/monitor/anomaly-detection.md

 This means that in addition to collecting raw value metrics, the Netdata agent will also produce an [`anomaly-bit`](https://learn.netdata.cloud/docs/agent/ml#anomaly-bit---100--anomalous-0--normal) every second which will be `100` when recent raw metric values are considered anomalous by Netdata and `0` when they look normal.
 Once we aggregate beyond one second intervals this aggregated `anomaly-bit` becomes an ["anomaly rate"](https://learn.netdata.cloud/docs/agent/ml#anomaly-rate---averageanomaly-bit).

 To be as concrete as possible, the below api call shows how to access the raw anomaly bit of the `system.cpu` chart from the [london.my-netdata.io](https://london.my-netdata.io) Netdata demo server.
-Passing `options=anomaly-bit` returns the anomay bit instead of the raw metric value.
+Passing `options=anomaly-bit` returns the anomaly bit instead of the raw metric value.

 ```
 https://london.my-netdata.io/api/v1/data?chart=system.cpu&options=anomaly-bit